Bio-Tech Industry Careers

 - NIH Education Programs on Commercialization

-- Concept to Clinic: Commercialization Innovation (C3i) Program: Mentoring and a curriculum provide business frameworks and tools for early-stage translating biomedical technologies to the clinic market (clinic) and a better understanding of your innovation’s commercial viability.
+- Concept to Clinic: Commercialization Innovation (C3i) Program: The C3i Program provides specialized business frameworks and essential tools for successful early-stage translation of biomedical technologies from the lab (concept) to the market (clinical) to meet an unmet need.
+Investigators are guided to a better understanding of their innovation’s commercial viability through mentoring and a 24 week curriculum.

 - NIH Funding and Support Programs on Transitioning to the Marketplace